HughP/MLKA-Bash-data/README.md

 - [ ] 0.5 Consider switching from CSVfix to [CSVkit](https://github.com/onyxfish/csvkit) the commands are not the same.
 But it seems the power is better with CSVkit.
 CSVkit is on github but is not in a brew tap.
 A fuller analysis should be done by looking at the issues and features.
 Documentation is here: http://csvkit.readthedocs.org/en/0.9.1/

 ##List of files
-_The purpose of this section is to list the kinds of files and the qantitiy of files which are created and used durring the data processing process.
-There are two kinds of files: those we start off with, and those which are generated along the way._
+_The purpose of this section is to list the kinds of files and the quantity of files which are created and used during the data processing process.
+There are three kinds of files: those we start off with, temp-files which are created and then deleted by the script, and those which are generated along the way, but represent some type of analysis._

 ###Files we start off with

 ####Corpus Data
-* metadata file for corups.
+* metadata file for corpus.
 * no touch copy of corpus.
 * working copy of corpus.

+##### Types of Corpora
+* NT James
+* Wikipedia

+####Stats Counts from other studies
+* Some languages have stats for character frequency.
+Some don't.

 ####Character Transforms
 * global Unicode to nfd mapping .map file.